ialberdiuk/broadbean-challenge/README.md

 ## Notes

-A serverless application created with the best possible performance to check the expected outcome in a roll of 5 dice.
-Please, have a read at the Notes of the repo below
+A serverless application created with the best possible performance to check the expected outcome in a 5 dice roll Please, have a read at the Notes of the repo below

 [Similar app Invoking a lambda function](https://github.com/ialberdiuk/broadbean)